Howard Johnson's: 2000s: Sharp decline

-One of the last remaining Howard Johnson's restaurants in Lake George in 2007.
+The last remaining Howard Johnson's restaurant, in Lake George, New York, in 2007.
+This restaurant closed in 2022.

 By 2005, there were fewer than eight surviving restaurants.
-FAI ceased operations in 2005, the same year that the Springfield, Vermont, location and the last New York City restaurant in the chain closed.

-Cendant acquired the rights to operate and maintain the remaining Howard Johnson's restaurants.
+FAI ceased operations in 2005, and Cendant acquired the rights to operate and maintain the remaining Howard Johnson's restaurants.
 In 2006, Cendant sold them to La Mancha Group LLC, which had proposed an aggressive expansion of the restaurant chain that never materialized.
 After the Waterbury, Connecticut, restaurant became The Brass House Restaurant in April 2007, only three locations remained.
 Cendant split into four smaller companies in 2006; its hotel group became Wyndham Worldwide while other pieces were spun off separately to become Avis Budget Group, Realogy, Travelport and Affinion Group.

 The Howard Johnson-branded frozen foods line was discontinued after Fairfield Farms Kitchens shut down its Brockton, Massachusetts plant in 2006 and America's Kitchen of Atlanta, Georgia shut down in May 2008.